Oil embargo, SWIFT, Yandex CEO and National Depository part of EU’s sixth sanction package

 As far as SWIFT is concerned, previously the EU has already disconnected from the financial messaging system the sanctioned VTB Bank, Russia's second-largest state-controlled bank, Otkritie (restructured by the central bank and primed for IPO prior to invasion), restructured state-controlled "military bank" Promsvyazbank, military-affiliated Novikombank, Bank Rossiya with links to Kremlin, the state development bank VEB.RF, and private Sovcombank.

-Russia's largest lender Sber has previously been added to the US SDN list and sanctioned by the UK, and the latest EU move is unlikely to significantly deteriorate the operational conditions for the bank.
+Russia's largest lender Sber has previously been added to the US SDN list and sanctioned by the UK, and the latest EU move is unlikely cause the operational conditions for the bank to significantly deteriorate.

 However, one significant change from the latest EU sanctions would be the addition of the Russian Agricultural Bank to SWIFT sanctions, as the bank is one of the main issuers of the UnionPay system credit cards in Russia.
 After Visa and MasterCard have pulled out of Russia, Chinese UnionPay remains the only option for Russian banks to issue payment cards accepted internationally both offline and online.